cvent/lounge/README.md

 **Virtuals**

-Virtuals are document properties that you can get and set but that do not get persisted to teh database.
+Virtuals are document properties that you can get and set but that do not get persisted to the database.
 The getters are useful for formatting or combining fields, while setters are useful for de-composing a single value into multiple values for storage.